 - Community mindedness: Applicants must value being part of a community in order to contribute to the growth and success of the Female Founders Fellowship community.
 Fellows are expected to offer support to their peers, receive group support, and generally show great respect for one another.

 Students pursuing ventures in any sector may apply (social impact, healthcare, biotech, deep tech, consumer products, enterprise technology, etc.).
 Independent of sector, the program has a strong preference for entrepreneurs tackling meaningful problems, building novel/differentiated solutions, and for businesses capable of radically scaling (including non-profits).

 Applications will be reviewed with the following questions in mind:

 - Problem Identification: Does the venture solve a meaningful problem and how well does the team understand the problem they hope to solve and the customer segment/market they plan to address?

 - Idea & Competition: Is the venture idea novel and/or a radical improvement over existing solutions?

 - Milestones: What progress on the venture has been made so far - what has the team done/created?
 Is the venture generating revenue?
 How do you plan to acquire customers?

 - Scalability: Does the venture have the ability to scale?
 What might be the potential impact and/or market opportunity of the venture at scale?

 Loan Alleviation Grant Selection Criteria:

 The selection criteria for the Loan Alleviation Grants is currently being finalized.
-Final selection criteria will be published to this website prior to opening the next round of applications in the Fall.
+Final selection criteria will be published to this website prior to opening the next round of funding.
 It is expected that the following will be used as high-level guidelines to determine award amounts: